Emergent Active Clusters through Wave-Mediated Interactions: Results

-Under single-frequency forcing, walking droplets are typically small (radii $\sim 0.3$-$0.5$\,mm) and slow (up to $15$\,mm/s)~\citep{Molacek2013}.
-When the bath is driven simultaneously at two frequencies i.e. a primary frequency and its subharmonic, droplets enter the superwalking regime, in which stable walking is sustained for significantly larger droplets (radii up to $\sim 1.2$\,mm) that move faster (up to $\sim 50$\,mm/s), owing to enhanced vertical synchronization with the bath~\citep{Valani2019Superwalking,Pranav2024}.
-The largest superwalkers undergo substantial shape deformation in synchrony with the dual-frequency forcing and remain in near-continuous contact with the surface, barely lifting off during each cycle.
+Under single-frequency forcing, walking droplets are typically small (radii $\sim0.3$--$0.5$\,mm) and slow (up to $15$\,mm/s)~\citep{Molacek2013}.
+When the bath is driven simultaneously at two frequencies, a primary frequency and its subharmonic, droplets enter the superwalking regime, in which stable walking is sustained for significantly larger droplets (radii up to $\sim1.2$\,mm) that move faster (up to $\sim50$\,mm/s), owing to enhanced vertical synchronization with the bath vibrations~\citep{Valani2019Superwalking,Pranav2024}.
+As the droplet size approaches the upper limit of this regime, the vertical dynamics change qualitatively: instead of undergoing pronounced bounce cycles, the droplets spend an increasing fraction of each forcing cycle in contact with the bath, exhibiting large periodic shape deformations with only weak lift-off.

-We perform experiments on a circular bath driven simultaneously at two frequencies simulataneously, $80$\,Hz and $40$\,Hz, using a subwoofer-based shaking system (Fig.~\ref{Fig1}a, Methods).
-Unlike walkers or superwalkers, we find that droplets with radii larger than about $1.2$\,mm are not stable in isolation, even under two-frequency driving.
-Such large droplets rapidly lose phase synchrony with the vertical oscillations of the bath and coalesce (Fig.~\ref{Fig1}b; Movie~1).
-This loss of synchronization reflects a breakdown of the self-sustained bouncing mechanism at large droplet size.
-Remarkably, this instability is reversed in the collective setting.
-When several such large droplets are generated in close proximity, they do not coalesce.
-Instead, they undergo synchronized deformation cycles and spontaneously assemble into long-lived, tightly bound, crystal-like clusters (Fig.~\ref{Fig1}c).
-We refer to these large, individually unstable droplets as \emph{field-bound droplets}, emphasizing that their persistence arises only through mutual wave-mediated coupling rather than individual stability.
+We perform experiments on a circular bath driven simultaneously at $80$\,Hz and $40$\,Hz using a subwoofer-based shaking system (Fig.~\ref{Fig1}a; Methods).
+Extending beyond the conventional superwalking regime, we find that droplets larger than approximately $1.2$\,mm can no longer sustain stable synchronized shape deformations under the dual-frequency forcing used here and the droplets rapidly coalesce with the liquid surface (Fig.~\ref{Fig1}b; Movie~1).
+Remarkably, this behaviour changes in the collective setting.
+When several such large droplets are generated in close proximity, they no longer coalesce.
+Instead, their deformation cycles become synchronized and the droplets spontaneously assemble into long-lived, compact active clusters (Fig.~\ref{Fig1}c).
+Throughout this work, we define an \emph{active cluster} as a group of droplets that maintain a persistent collective configuration.
+The emergence of these clusters demonstrates that collective wave-mediated interactions stabilize a coherent dynamical object that cannot exist at the level of isolated droplets.